jeffpatton1971/Post2BlueSky/README.md

 ### Workflow Inputs

-- `Message`: The message to post
+- `Message`: The message to post, for links use github [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links)
 - `verbose`: A value of verbose will output additional information
-- `Link`: A url to link to, or a comma separated list of links
 - `bluesky_api_key`: Your BlueSky App Password
 - `bluesky_identifier`: Your BlueSky Identifier, something like user.bsky.social